AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 italics on a previous page in this volume.
 They were both Universalists.
-Would any council, in ancient or modern times, composed of believers in endless punishment, select an avowed Universalist to preside over its deliberations, and guide its \"doctrinal transactions?\" And can anyone consistently think that Gregory\'s Universalism was unacceptable to the great council over which he presided? \"Some of the strongest statements of Gregory\'s views will be found in his enthusiastic reports of Macrina\'s conversations, related in the preceding chapter, with which, every reader will see, he was in the fullest sympathy.
-Besides the works of Gregory named above, passages expressive of universal salvation may be found in \"Oratio de Mortuis,\" \"De Perfectione Christiani,\" etc.
+Would any council, in ancient or modern times, composed of believers in endless punishment, select an avowed Universalist to preside over its deliberations, and guide its "doctrinal transactions?"
+And can anyone consistently think that Gregory's Universalism was unacceptable to the great council over which he presided?
+"Some of the strongest statements of Gregory's views will be found in his enthusiastic reports of Macrina's conversations, related in the preceding chapter, with which, every reader will see, he was in the fullest sympathy.
+Besides the works of Gregory named above, passages expressive of universal salvation may be found in "Oratio de Mortuis," "De Perfectione Christiani," etc.

-\"By the days of Gregory of Nyssa it (Universalism), aided by the unrivaled learning, genius and piety of Origen, had prevailed, and had succeeded in leavening, not the East alone, but much of the West.
+"By the days of Gregory of Nyssa it (Universalism), aided by the unrivaled learning, genius and piety of Origen, had prevailed, and had succeeded in leavening, not the East alone, but much of the West.
 While the doctrine of annihilation has practically disappeared, Universalism